oslab-ewha/gastask/README.md

 ```
 # ./gastask gastask.conf
 ```
-- scheduling information is generated into <code>task.txt</code>, which can be a input to simrts.
+- scheduling information is generated in <code>task.txt</code>, which can be used as an input to simrts.

 ## Batch run
-- runsim.sh can do all the procedures in batch including simrts run
+- runsim.sh performs all procedures in batch including simrts run